Siamak Hariri

-Siamak Hariri, OAA, AAA, AIBC, FRAIC, RCA, Intl.
+Siamak Hariri, OAA, AAA, AIBC, SAA, NSAA, NLAA, FRAIC, Intl.
 Assoc.
-AIA (سیامک حریری; born 1958) is a Canadian architect and a founding partner of Hariri Pontarini Architects, a full-service architectural and interior design practice based in Toronto, Canada.
+AIA (سیامک حریری; born 1958) is a Canadian architect and a founding partner of Hariri Pontarini Architects, a full-service architectural firm based in Toronto, Canada.

 Born in Bonn, Germany, Hariri was educated at the University of Waterloo (BES, '79) and Yale University (M.Arch, '85).
 Upon graduation, he worked at firms in New York and Toronto before founding Hariri Pontarini Architects with David Pontarini in 1994.
 Hariri holds "deep respect for the transformative potential of architecture and specializes in designing works of enduring value" for private and public clients including the Art Gallery of Ontario, Royal Ontario Museum, Princess Margaret Cancer Centre, and St. Michael's Hospital.

 Hariri is a member of the Royal Canadian Academy of Arts, sits on the board of the Design Exchange, and has sat on the advisory board of the Royal Ontario Museum's Contemporary Culture (formerly the Institute for Contemporary Culture) and the Toronto Community Foundation.
 He served as a member of Waterfront Toronto's Design Review Panel from 2005 until 2010.
 Hariri has also taught studios at the John H. Daniels Faculty of Architecture, Landscape and Design at the University of Toronto.
 He has been a lecturer, guest critic, and jury member for organizations across North America and Europe.

 He lives in Toronto with his wife, artist Sasha Rogers, and their three children.